-The Community Trust Fund is a registered charity run by Trustees and was established in 1998.
-The purpose of the CTF is to invest in a range of local projects, which benefit the community and environment and grants of up to £3000 are made to community groups in areas most affected by the Airports operations.
-The trustees comprise representatives of Solihull MBC, Birmingham City Council, the Airport Consultative Committee and the Airport Company with all administration costs met by BAL.
+The Community Trust Fund is a registered charity run by Trustees and was established in 1998, the purpose of which is to invest in a range of local projects, which benefit the community and environment.
+Grants of up to £3000 are made to community groups in areas most affected by the Airports operations.
+The trustees comprise representatives of Solihull MBC, Birmingham City Council, the Airport Consultative Committee, and the Airport Company with all administration costs met by BAL.

-The Community Trust Fund comprises of an annual contribution from Birmingham Airport Ltd as agreed in the Section 106 and revenue raised from surcharges imposed for daytime and night time noise violations.
+The Community Trust Fund comprises of an annual contribution from Birmingham Airport Ltd, as agreed in the Section 106, and revenue raised from surcharges imposed for daytime and night time noise violations.

-The annual contribution agreed in the Section 106 is index linked and the amount contributed by BAL in 2020/21 was £89,571.11.
+The annual contribution agreed in the Section 106 is index linked and the amount contributed by BAL in 2021/22 was £89,571.11.